ShehabAnalytics21/Cafe-Insomnia-Prediction-Models/README.md

 ### Installation:
 To get the report up and running, please follow these simple steps:
 1. First, fork the project to your repository.
-2. Open the Rmd file named “Bellingen Riverwatch EDA.ipynb”.
+2. Open the PDF file named “Café Insomnia Report.pdf”.
+3. To open the code, download the file “Café Insomnia Code.ipynb”.

 To view the excel sheet that contains the data, please follow the instructions:
 1. First, fork the project to your repository.
-2. Download the excel file named “bellingen-riverwatch-ongoing-data_last-updated-20210812_ig.xlsx “provided in the “.riverwatch data” folder.
+2. Download the excel file named “transactions.csv “provided in the “data” folder.
-3. Open the file using excel or other applicable programs.
+3. Open the file using excel or another applicable program.

 <p align="right">(<a href="#top">back to top</a>)</p>